Steepest Gradient (%)

 The views to the south, of western Vancouver and the Salish Sea along the first 4 km/2.5 miles of this climb are breathtaking.
-A testament to the extraordinary views from this venue is Barrett’s View (also known as High View Lookout), a large paved turn out and viewpoint just before the second of 4 hairpins leading to the top of the climb (at km 4/mile 2.4).
-As we see from the photos below, this IS the spot to get great views of the Vancouver/Salish Sea/Vancouver Island!
+A testament to the extraordinary views from this venue is Barrett’s View (also known as High View Lookout), a large paved turn-out and viewpoint just before the second of four hairpins leading to the top of the climb (at km 4/mile 2.4).
+As we see from the photos below, this is the spot to get great views of the Vancouver/Salish Sea/Vancouver Island!

 At several spots along the first segment of the climb we have extraordinary views of the many merchant and oil ships moored or moving about the bay.
-But for the exceptional views of the Vancouver area from Cypress Bowl Road, the Cyrpress and Seymore climbs are very similar and as indicated above only 21km/13 miles from each other.
+But for the exceptional views of the Vancouver area from Cypress Bowl Road, the Cypress and Seymour climbs are very similar and as indicated above, are only 21km/13 miles from each other.

 The road is bordered by thick forest as we climb.

 We finish the climb at the Cypress Mountain Ski Resort.

 One of our all-time favorite signs . . .